nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 182
 00:10:38,395 --> 00:10:41,689
-[SPEAKER_01]: So if we want to go ahead until I can find a dream to see.
+[SPEAKER_01]: So if we want to go ahead until I can monitor it to see.

 183
 00:10:41,669 --> 00:10:43,643